 (4 CR) Prerequisites: ACC 212 or equivalent and BUS 125.
+Offered in fall semester only.
 Covers accounting principles and theory, including a review of the accounting cycle and accounting for current assets, current liabilities and investments.
 Introduces various accounting approaches and demonstrates the effect of these approaches on the financial statement users.
 Lecture 4 hours per week.